 - The use of an identified asset is involved in the contract.
-An identified asset is explicitly specified or implicitly specified at the time that the asset is made available for use by the customer in a contract, when a capacity or other portion of an asset is an identified asset if it is physically distinct, otherwise the asset is not an identified asset, unless it represents substantially all of the capacity of the asset and thereby provides the customer with the right to obtain substantially all of the supplier has the substantive right to substitute the asset throughout the period of use; - The lessee has the right to obtain substantially all of the economic benefits from use of the identified asset; - The lessee has the right to direct the use of the identified asset.
+An identified asset is explicitly specified or implicitly specified at the time that the asset is made available for use by the customer in a contract, when a capacity or other portion of an asset is an identified asset if it is physically distinct, otherwise the asset is not an identified asset, unless it represents substantially all of the capacity of the asset and thereby provides the customer with the right to obtain substantially all of the economic benefits from use of the asset.
+The asset is not an identified asset if the supplier has the substantive right to substitute the asset throughout the period of use; - The lessee has the right to obtain substantially all of the economic benefits from use of the identified asset: - The lessee has the right to direct the use of the identified asset.